patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/drawer/drawer.md

 A **splitter** allows you to create a layout with resizable panes.
 The orientation of a splitter can be set to **vertical** or **horizontal**.

 ### Usage
-Add a splitter to drawer if you need to resize the width or height of a panel and give more space to a given content.
-A splitter resizes the width or height of a panel depending on the orientation of a splitter.
+Add a splitter to a drawer if you need to resize the width or height of a panel to give content more space.
 If data shown in a drawer has enough space, then you don’t need to use a splitter.

 <img src="./img/splitter-drawer.png" width="1500" />